niccolo246/Extended_nnUNet/README.md

 # Usage

-Below a brief guide to using the modified nnUNet framework is presented which is based on the original nnUNet guide by Isensee et al. For a more detailed/insightful explanation please refer to the [original nnUNet github page](https://github.com/MIC-DKFZ/nnUNet).
+Below a brief guide to using the modified nnUNet framework is presented which is based on the original nnUNet guide by Isensee et al. For a more detailed/insightful explanation please refer to the [original nnUNet repository](https://github.com/MIC-DKFZ/nnUNet).

 Note: The code in this repository is derived from the original nnUNet repository and is identical except for the modification/addition of the following files: `experiment_planner_dense3DUNet_v21.py`, `experiment_planner_inception3DUNet_v21.py`, `experiment_planner_residual3DUNet_v21.py`, `conv_blocks.py`, `generic_modular_custom_UNet.py`, `generic_modular_UNet.py`, `nnUNetTrainerV2_DenseUNet.py`, `nnUNetTrainerV2_InceptionUNet.py`, `nnUNetTrainerV2_ResidualUNet.py`.